 The Gray Whales are here.
 Join one of our trips!

-Wonder what you will have a chance to see on your Whale Watching trip in Dana Point?
-Here is a list of all the cetaceans (whales and dolphins) you may encounter, depending on the time of year.
+Wonder what you might get to see on your whale watching trip in Dana Point?
+Below is a list of all the cetaceans (whales and dolphins) you may encounter, depending on the time of year.

 The blue whale is the largest mammal, possibly the largest animal, to ever inhabit the earth.
 Its body is long, somewhat tapered, and streamlined, with the head making up less than one-fourth of its total body length.

 The blue whale is blue-gray in color, but often with lighter gray mottling on a darker background (or with darker spots on a lighter background).
 The underside of its flippers may be a lighter color or white, while the ventral (underside) of the fluke is dark.

 Its dorsal (top) fin is small and triangular or falcate (curved) in shape, and is located three-fourths of the way back on the body.

 The flukes are broad and triangular.
 The rear edge is smooth with a slight median notch.

 The longest blue whale ever recorded was a 108-foot adult female caught during whaling efforts in Antarctica!
 In modern times, blue whales in the Southern Hemisphere reach lengths of 90-100 feet , but their Northern Hemisphere counterparts are smaller, on average 75 to 80 feet (23 to 24.5 m).
 Blue whales can weigh over 100 tons (99,800 kg).
 Females are larger than males of the same age, the largest perhaps weighing as much as 150 tons (136,000 kg).